arthurdick/perennial-task/README.md

 2. Navigate to the project's root directory in your terminal.

-3. Run the following command to install PHPUnit:
+3. Run the following command to install PHPUnit and other development dependencies:

     ```
     composer install